MaastrichtU-IDS/play-fair/README.md

 # FAIR Data for Historical Games

-A RDF Knolwedge graph for hisotical games:
+A RDF Knowledge graph for historical games:

   + This is a repo for [CLARIAH Fellowship Call 2021](https://www.clariah.nl/news/clariah-fellowship-call-2021)